 #3 Visit Cathedral Rocks

-Another spectacular feature of the local coastline is Cathedral Rocks.
+Another spectacular feature of the local coastline are the Cathedral Rocks.
 These rocky outcrops are located just south of Jones Beach in Kiama Downs.
 The rocks are best explored at low tide with low seas, via the end of the beach.
 As the southern section of Jones Beach is dog-friendly, your dog can join in the adventures, but always be careful about the tides and waves.

 If the seas are higher like on the day we visited, glimpses of the rocks are best appreciated from the south side, at the southern end of Cliff Drive, near Boneyard Beach.
 In this case, I recommend walking further along the adjacent section of the Kiama Coast Walk, over to the artificially formed rock formations at Bombo Headland Quarry and the surrounding off-leash dog park.